 8. Gaining pounds*: For some lucky Muslims this is the month they actually gain weight rather than lose as one would think.
 Why is that?
 There is always an event whereby a Muslim family or individual is offering a free full course meal in the mosque, their house, community center etc. There is always free food going around every evening.

 9. Trying not to sleep during Taraweeh: After our long day of working, anticipating, praying, imagining and overeating when it is time for Taraweeh (a special prayer done during Ramadan), one is usually dead tired.
-You are going to see at least three people during this month falling asleep while standing and praying taraweeh.
+You are going to see at least three people falling asleep while standing and praying taraweeh.

 These are some of the guilty things Muslims do during Ramadan.
 Of course this doesn’t apply to all Muslims, in fact any Muslim that is having this experience should be thankful for their blessings.
 There are some Muslims or non Muslims that don’t have the luxury of gaining pounds,enjoying free food from the community, or even planning to make new dishes.
 Those who have should cherish the fact that they know there will be food on their table everyday.